DonnieData/stock-analysis/README.md

 ![refactor_2017](https://github.com/DonnieData/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)
 ![refactor 2018](https://github.com/DonnieData/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

 ## Summary

+While refarctoring code to increase functionalitly is always a great idea, its importatn to make note of the cons as well as the pros.
-What are the advantages or disadvantages of refactoring code?
+For example the clear pros of refactoring would be:
--pros
-- better orgnaized
+ - better organized code
-- code better suited for a task
+ - code better suits the task at hand
+ - code is optimized and runs better

+However refactioring also entails these cons:
 -cons
 time it takes to redo code with the exat same funcitonality
 - may make it to specified for certain criteria.